xiaoshideta/Streaming-dLLM/README.md

 [![arXiv](https://img.shields.io/badge/Paper-arXiv-red.svg)](https://arxiv.org/pdf/2601.17917)

 ## Introduction
 Streaming-dLLM is a training-free acceleration framework for diffusion language models that supports efficient inference for models like Dream, LLaDA and LLaDA-1.5.
+We also provide a lightweight extension for block-causal diffusion models, with Open Pangu as an example on Ascend 910B.

 <div align="center">
   <img src="fig/fig1.png" alt="Comparison" width="800"/>